 Some days we jump on the trampoline and sing songs, or play a game that may help with our learning time.
-With an energetic little boy I must keep my options open.
 This week we are learning the letter “Y”.
 We are almost finished with the alphabet so that is exciting.
-But as we all know learning doesn’t stop.
-From here I think next year we will begin the steps to learn the basics of reading.
+In preschool and pre-k the cornerstone of self control is planted.

 1. Sing the Alphabet.